AcademiccMacharia/alx-low_level_programming/README.md

 --------

-This is a repository that delves into low_level_programming using the C language.
+This is a repository that delves into low_level_programming using the `C language`.
 From the basic C commands to its algorithms and data structures, they are all covered in this repository in specific directories.

 Each directory in the repository seeks to cover a particular area of `C` in depth.
 A further description of what each directory contains will be given below in a table.